Richard Foreman: Influence of Gertrude Stein

-Ontological-Hysteric Theatre
+Ontological-Hysteric Theater

 The Ontological-Hysteric Theater (OHT) was founded by Foreman in 1968.
-The core of the company's annual programming is Richard Foreman's theater pieces.
+The core of the company's annual programming has been Richard Foreman's theater pieces.
 Foreman mounted his first production with Ontological-Hysteric Theatre in 1968 at the Film-Maker's Cinematheque on Wooster Street, where he worked under the Fluxus leader George Maciunas.
 Ontological-Hysteric Theatre balances a primitive and minimal art style with extremely complex and theatrical themes.
 OHT's first productions, Angelface (1968) and Ida-Eyed (1969), received almost no critical attention.
-By the mid 1970s, however, OHT gained traction with relatively popular works such as Sophia = (Wisdom) Part 3: The Cliffs (1972).
+By the mid-1970s, however, OHT gained traction with relatively popular works such as Sophia = (Wisdom) Part 3: The Cliffs (1972).

-Critical Analysis
+Critical analysis

 In his 1973 essay, "Richard Foreman's Ontological-Hysteric Theatre," theater critic Michael Kirby aptly breaks down the aesthetics of OHT through the case study of Foreman's play Sophia = (Wisdom) Part 3: The Cliffs.
 Kirby uses the elements of setting, picturization, speech, written material, control, movement and dances, sound, objects, relation to film, structure, content, and effect to analyze Foreman's theatrical vocabulary.
 Among his observations, Kirby notes that although "Sophia" is a play without a plot, it produces its own kind of structure of "thematic webs of visual and verbal ideas and references."
 Foreman achieves this visual structure through "picturization.'
 By picturization, Kirby means that Foreman's staging is presented as "sequences of static pictures" in which the actors adjust themselves into tableaux as opposed to moving continuously throughout the play.
 Kirby also notes that Foreman makes use of written text that is projected on screens on the set.
 These projected words, Kirby describes, are both direct addresses to the spectator and "expository information".
 Kirby also writes about how Foreman literally controlled the pace and tempo of every performance of "Sophia."
 During the performance, Foreman would sit at a table in front of the stage, controlling the projections and sound cues.
-By acting as stage manager, Foreman was able to insert himself into he performance as it unfolded.
+By acting as stage manager, Foreman was able to insert himself into the performance as it unfolded.
 Kirby also discusses the role of sound in Foreman's plays.
 He writes, "Noise, too, serves as both background and as an explicit part of the action."
 At times, recordings of lines take over for the actors' actual voice, creating a sense of alienation.